-Responses(s): A good preparation is beyond just the number of hours one studies for.
+Responses(s): This is the MOST frequently asked question for the entire preparation.
+And no answer we tried to give have satisfied the aspirants.
+A good preparation is beyond just the number of hours one studies for.
 Yet a minimal amount of efforts are required to cover the vast amount of information.
 We do not want to quantify any number of hours, but however long it takes to cover all the topics for conceptual clarity, one has to devote that much time.
+Quality only matters, not quantity.